bethmij/play-tech/readme.md

 ![image](./Screenshot/sticker.png)

-- They can chat in sinhala as well.
+- They can chat in Sinhala as well.

 ![image](./Screenshot/sinhala.png)